TuurDutoit/spe-heroku/README.md

 ```

 ### Create a Salesforce org
 A standard [Developer org](https://developer.salesforce.com/signup) will do.
-Make sure Einstein Next Best Action is enabled though.
+Make sure you have set up My Domain and Einstein Next Best Action is enabled though.

 ### Add remote site (Salesforce)
 This allows Salesforce to callout to the engine, which is required to notify it of changes and to retrieve recommendation records.